 HideSee what it takes to make, shape and be an All Black.
 Experience first-hand the excitement and emotion of game day.
 Discover the stories behind some o...

 Read moreSee what it takes to make, shape and be an All Black.
 Experience first-hand the excitement and emotion of game day.
-Discover the stories behind some of world rugby’s most famous players, moments and matches.
+Discover the stories behind some of world rugby’s most famous players, moments, and matches.

-This guided experience introduces you to the game of rugby before being lead through state-of-the-art displays combining sound, images, interactive technology and hands-on activities.
-Discover New Zealand’s deep passion for our national sport, experience the full force of the All Blacks haka, tackle interactive zones where you can try out your kicking, catching, line-out and accuracy skills against legendary All Blacks.
+This guided experience introduces you to the game of rugby including state-of-the-art displays combining sound, images, interactive technology, and hands-on activities.
+Discover New Zealand’s deep passion for our national sport, experience the full force of the All Blacks haka, and tackle interactive zones where you can try out your kicking, catching, line-out, and accuracy skills against legendary All Blacks.

 Explore worlds of horror, sci-fi and fantasy in the making.
 An exciting, realistic, and authentic experience, with three fully developed and original ...